ArcturusSky/Personal-Projects/All_documents_I_wrote/Python/1-Article:Everything_is_an_object/BLOG-POST.md

 - **Referencing:** This refers to when two variables point to the **same object** in memory.
 They don’t need explicit assignment but are implicitly referencing the same data (e.g., through functions or data structures like lists).

+- **Alias:** An alias is created when two or more variable names reference the same object.
+Modifying the object through any alias affects the original object, as all aliases share the same memory location.

 ```python
 example_list = [1, 2, 3]